Egypt–Iraq relations: First and Second Iraq Wars

-Heads of states of the ACC members meeting in Sana'a, 1989.
-From left to right: Hosni Mubarak of Egypt, Saddam Hussein of Iraq, King Hussein of Jordan, and Ali Abdullah Salih of Yemen.

 Egypt–Iraq relations soured in 1990, when Egyptian migrant workers in Iraq faced persecution, harassment and murder by Iraqi veterans because they viewed Egyptians as competitions in the labor market.
 Relations were also strained during the Kuwait Crisis.
 Before the war, Saddam's brother proposed an intelligence sharing agreement with Egypt, which Mubarak turned down.
 Mubarak later said "retrospect, it was obvious that military cooperation was to be the sine qua non of the ACC.
 It really persuaded us that the aggression against Kuwait was long planned, and that members of the ACC were part of this conspiracy."
 During the Iraqi occupation of Kuwait, Mubarak was in contact with the Iraqi government, making 26 appeals to Saddam himself, including a 44 page letter detailing the Egyptian view on the crisis.
 Egypt supported the complete withdrawal of Iraqi forces from Kuwait for a multitude of reasons: Kuwaiti investments in Egypt represented 25% of all Arab foreign investment in Egypt, the invasion led to a sharp decrease to the important tourist sector in the Egyptian economy, and remittances from GCC nations dried up.
 Iraq's decision to invade Kuwait surprised the Egyptian government.
 Before the invasion, Mubarak personally intervened to settle disputes between Iraq and Kuwait.
 Though this went nowhere, Saddam personally assured Mubarak that Iraq had no plans for an invasion.
 Though Mubarak wished for a peaceful diplomatic solution, Egypt would join the Coalition of the Gulf War, committing 35,000 troops and several hundred tanks.

 Post-Gulf war relations between Mubarak's and the Saddam's Iraq were frozen.
 While Iraq was sanctioned by the US and increasingly isolated from both the Arab world, Egypt enjoyed tighter integration with the West and Gulf States.
 Iraq may have played a role in a failed anti-government plot in 1991.
 Egypt encouraged Iraq to allow weapons inspections.
 However, Mubarak was personally against the 2003 invasion of Iraq, saying that it would cause "100 Bin Ladens", and that removing Saddam would only strength Iranian power in the region.